 Meetings of the Board of Directors are open to everyone.
 If you are interested in attending, listen for announcements at rehearsals and let a board member know you plan to attend.
 Meetings are sometimes changed due to scheduling conflicts and you will be informed of any change, if we know you are coming.
 Meeting dates can be found on our rehearsal calendar.

 The Foothills Pops Band always welcomes dependable and dedicated musicians.
 Many times our best referrals come from our own band members.
 Help recruit good dependable players!
 Please speak to the Conductor, President and Personnel Director before bringing individuals into the band.
+The personnel director will instruct you on the procedure all prospective members need to follow.

 We love to see our friends, family and co-workers at the concerts.
 Please post our flyers, send emails, post to Facebook and generally talk-up our concerts.
 We have a great band here and if everyone in the band brings only three to five people to a concert we will always play to a great crowd!!